upspin/upspin/doc/mascot.md

 The Upspin mascot is called Augie and was designed for us by [Renee French](https://instagram.com/reneefrench).

 Augie represents Upspin.
-If you want to show your support for Upspin, feel free to use one of the images here with a link back to upspin.io <link>.
+If you want to show your support for Upspin, feel free to use one of the [official images](https://upspin.io/images/augie.zip) here with a link back to [upspin.io](https://upspin.io).

 Augie is copyrighted, so there are some rules to follow: